All About Testosterone

 In males, Leydig cells in the testes synthesize testosterone.
 In females, the ovaries and adrenal glands synthesize a much smaller amount of testosterone.

-Testosterone secretion is controlled by GNRH, which is released by the hypothalamus in pulses.
-These pulses stimulate the pituitary gland to secrete LH.
 LH causes the enzymatic conversion of cholesterol into testosterone in the Leydig cells.
 Indeed, “cholesterol” has a bad rap in the mass media, but in fact all of our steroid hormones begin with cholesterol.
 (See chart below.)

 Synthesis of steroid hormones.
 Click to enlarge.

-Testosterone, like other hormones, is regulated by a feedback loop.
 If the body thinks there’s too much, it “turns off the tap” at the source (i.e. in the brain) or converts the excess to something else such as estradiol or DHT.

 Testosterone feedback loop in men

-Sex differences in testosterone release
+Variations in testosterone

 Sex differences in testosterone levels